 Sadly, domestic violence and abuse affects many people on a daily basis.
 The short and long term effects of domestic abuse are far reaching and can have a devastating impact on all of the family.

-The highly experienced team of domestic abuse solicitors at Shepherd Harris & Co solicitors in Enfield are experts in the sensitive handling of all types of domestic abuse cases.
+The highly experienced team of domestic abuse solicitors at Shepherd Harris & Co solicitors are experts in the sensitive handling of all types of domestic abuse cases.

-If you have suffered domestic abuse we can help.
+If you have suffered domestic abuse or have been served with court proceedings containing allegations of domestic abuse, we can help.

 We understand the urgency of situations where domestic abuse injunctions may be required and ensure that one of our family team is always available to deal with emergency cases and requests for domestic injunctions so that the abuser is prohibited from continuing the abusive behaviour.